Some differences Between a Long-term Traveler and an Expat

 Expat life is much more than just adjusting to a new lifestyle.
 It is more about accepting and delving into a culture that is completely new for you.
 Once you have lived in your chosen destination for a couple of years, you will gradually realize that you have learned a lot to live life to the fullest.
 You will also value people close to you back home as well as those who have become good friends abroad.

-Don’t Forget to Obtain Medical Insurance – For Travelers or Expats!
+Don’t Forget to Obtain Medical Insurance – For Long Term Traveler or an Expat!

 If you are traveling abroad, it is critical that you obtain travel insurance to cover your emergency medical expenses.
 For people who are moving abroad to become an expat, most will obtain international health insurance coverage.
 If you are becoming an expat, you will most likely not be covered by your healthcare back home or you may even lose your coverage.
 Domestic health plans probably won’t be able to process and deal with international medical claims either.
 The local health coverage in your destination country may not cover you because you are an expat or may be very limited, especially in a developing country.
 If you are becoming an expat, you will also need to think about contents insurance in your home country.